 If you have reasonable grounds to believe that wildlife is damaging or is about to damage your property, you may harass, capture or kill wildlife on your own land to stop that wildlife from damaging your property.
 This does not apply to moose, caribou or other species listed as extirpated, endangered or threatened on the Species at Risk in Ontario List.
 White-tailed deer or American elk may only be killed, captured or harassed, and black bear may only be trapped, with an authorization from the ministry.
 You may also use an agent if the agent is authorized by the ministry or belongs to a class of agents prescribed by the regulations.
 There are exceptions to this.
 Contact a ministry office for further information.

 A person may not use a body-gripping trap or be in possession of a body-gripping trap unless lawfully entitled to use the trap.

-A person who kills a black bear anywhere in the province, or a wolf or coyote in WMUs 1-10, 11A, 11B, 12-42, 46-50 or 53-58, in protection of property, must immediately report having done so to a ministry office whether or not the carcass is kept.
-A person who kills a specially protected raptor or furbearing mammal, other than a wolf or coyote, in protection of property, and is planning to keep the carcass, must report the acquisition by submitting a Notice of Possession available at ontario.ca or by calling 1-855-613-4256.
+A person who kills a black bear anywhere in the province, or a wolf or coyote in WMUs 1-10, 11A, 11B, 12-42, 46-50 or 53-58, in protection of property, must immediately report having done so to a ministry office unless the person reports the acquisition of the carcass by submitting a Notice of Possession.
+Similarly, a person who kills a specially protected raptor or furbearing mammal in protection of property and is planning to keep the carcass, must report the acquisition by submitting a Notice of Possession.
+Notice of Possession forms are available at ontario. ca or by calling 1-855-613-4256.